TelestionTeam/telestion-rocketsound/README.md

 2. Build project with: `./gradlew build`
 3. Build docker image with: `docker build -t telestion-rocketsound`
 4. Run docker image with: `docker run -p 9870:9870 telestion-rocketsound`

+## Running the User Interface

+To run the user interface follow the instructions in the dedicated [client repository](https://github.com/TelestionTeam/telestion-rocketsound-psc).